Sai-Kartheek-Reddy/Hold-DravidianLangTech-2024/code/context-focused/README.md

 - BatchNormalization standardizes the model's inputs, enhancing training stability and speed.
 - Ultimately, the model produces a probability score between 0 and 1, indicating the likelihood of hate speech within the input text.
 This architecture amalgamates diverse layers to effectively process and classify text data for hate speech detection.

-In conclusion, the significance of embeddings in advancing natural language processing capabilities cannot be overstated.
-They serve as vital tools for computers to comprehend human language nuances and context more effectively.
-Whether through traditional methods like Keras Embeddings or cutting-edge models such as BERT, embeddings facilitate accurate representation and interpretation of textual data, powering various applications like sentiment analysis and hate speech detection.
-Leveraging pre-trained embeddings like "Bert-based-uncased" not only enhances model performance but also streamlines the development process, emphasizing the importance of pre-existing linguistic knowledge in contemporary NLP endeavors.
-As exploration and innovation in language processing continue, embeddings remain foundational elements, driving progress towards a more nuanced and comprehensive understanding of human communication.

 - Embeddings are pivotal for advancing natural language processing capabilities.
 - They enable computers to understand human language nuances and context more effectively.